commschamp/comms_protocols_cpp_src/text/README.md

-After multiple trials and errors I finally managed to come up with a flexible, generic and easily extendable architecture as well as develop a generic C++(11) library which allow quick and easy implementation of many binary communication protocols, and may be used in most of the embedded systems, including bare-metal ones.
+After multiple trials and errors I finally managed to come up with a flexible, generic and easily extendable architecture as well as develop a generic C++(11) library which allow quick and easy implementation of many binary communication protocols.

 In this e-book I've tried to summarise my knowledge and experience.
 I hope it's going to be useful for other developers as well.

+As stated in the book's title, my main focus is a development for embedded systems (including bare-metal ones).
+There is no use of RTTI and/or exceptions.
+I also make a significant effort to minimise or exclude altogether dynamic memory allocation when possible.
+All the presented techniques are also applicable to non-embedded systems which don't have limitations of the latter.

 Plan:
 * [Introduction]
     * [Motivation]
+    * [Goal]
+    * [Final Outcome]
     * [Audience]
-    * [Goal]
 * [Messages]
     * [Handling]
     * [Reading and Writing]